CS-4488-Capstone-Tanks/CS4488-Tanks-Team/docs/gameobject.md

 _Primary Author: Koda Koziol, SPRING 2024_

-The GameObject class is the base class for all objects in the [Scene](scene.md).
+The GameObject class defined in [gameobject.h](../gameobject.h) and [gameobject.cpp](../gameobject.cpp) is the base class for all objects in the [Scene](scene.md).
 It holds the properties that all objects have, such as position and direction.
 It also has methods for updating the object's state and for initializing the object.

 ## Types of GameObjects

-The GameObject class has an enum called `GameObjectType` that defines the different types of GameObjects.
+The GameObject class uses an enum called `GameObjectType` defined in [gameobjecttype.h](../gameobjecttype.h) that marks the different types of GameObjects.
 The following types are currently defined:

 - `PlayerTank` - This type is used for the player GameObject in the Scene.
 The player GameObject is the GameObject that the player controls.